 Who Was Addie Mae Collins?

-Addie Mae Collins was born in Birmingham, Alabama, on April 18, 1949.
-On September 15, 1963, McNair and three other African-American girls were killed in a terrorist attack perpetrated by members of the Ku Klux Klan.
+On September 15, 1963, Collins and three other African-American girls were killed in a terrorist attack perpetrated by members of the Ku Klux Klan.
 This crime marked a turning point in the Civil Rights Movement.
-Three men responsible for Collins's murder were brought to justice between 1977 and 2002.
+Three men responsible for Collins' murder were brought to justice between 1977 and 2002.

 Early Life and Death